openGiraffes/kaiscr-tkinter-win/README.md

-This version of kaiscr is used by tkinter and can run in windows(use kailive-tk.py).
+This version of kaiscr is written by tkinter and can run in windows(use kailive-tk.py).

 The source project is https://notabug.org/farooqkz/kaiscr